 Following our commitment to make the lives of our customers simpler while preserving privacy and security, we created the avato platform, which includes the Private Set Intersection Instance (PSII).
 The PSII is based on the latest advancements in cryptography and allows a software solution without having to involve a third-party.
 It runs on any browser that can securely and privately:

 1. Identify the overlap between an owned dataset and a target dataset on chosen keys (for example, patient profiles).

 2. Ensure that after the purchase of the dataset, the linkage of the profiles will be as friction-less as possible by anonymously linking the dataset, without any human ever seeing the whole data.

-Matching tool - User story
+Private Set Intersection Instance - User story

 a.
 Partnerships with data providers that are already in place